Skip to content

 Tool Hub’s 3371 Fix and manual qbregistration.dat deletion almost always resolve the error temporarily.
 When the error returns — within days, weeks, or the next startup — the surface fix isn’t the problem; the underlying cause is.

-• Antivirus quarantining the file
+Antivirus quarantining the file

 The most common recurring-3371 cause.
-Your antivirus software treats qbregistration.dat as suspicious and either quarantines it or modifies it shortly after QuickBooks creates it.
+Your antivirus treats qbregistration.dat as suspicious and either quarantines or modifies it shortly after QuickBooks creates it.
 The durable fix is adding QuickBooks to your antivirus exclusion list — specifically the QuickBooks installation folder and the ProgramData\Intuit folders.

-• Windows user-profile damage
+Windows user-profile damage

-• Registry corruption from failed installation
+Registry corruption from failed installation

 A previous QuickBooks installation, uninstall, or update left registry corruption that interferes with license validation.
 The qbregistration.dat file itself may be fine, but the registry entries pointing to it or describing the license state are broken.
-Durable fix requires registry repair — specialist work that’s not safely done without ProAdvisor guidance.
+The durable fix requires registry repair — specialist work that’s not safely done without ProAdvisor guidance.

 When the surface fix won’t hold